wesselbarten/TicTacToe/NOTES.md

-[X] Player X wins when has marked the top right, middle right and bottom right positions [X] Player X wins when has marked the bottom left, bottom center and bottom right positions [X] Player X wins when has marked the top left, middle left and bottom left positions
+[X] Player X wins when has marked the top right, middle right and bottom right positions [X] Player X wins when has marked the bottom left, bottom center and bottom right positions [X] Player X wins when has marked the top left, middle left and bottom left positions [ ] Player X wins when has marked the top center, middle center and bottom center positions